 The question, “If Japan can, why can’t we?” conjures up the works of W. Edwards Deming.
 It also begs another question, “If the Japanese so easily understood what Deming was saying, why is it still so difficult for people in western societies to understand?”

 The answers to these questions may be that culturally the Japanese are better equipped to understand what Deming meant by his words, “Understanding Psychology.”

-In today’s world “Understanding Relationship’s” might be an easier way for us westerners to understand what Deming was trying to tell us.
+In today’s world, “Understanding Relationship’s” might be an easier way for we westerners to understand what Deming was trying to tell us.
 Deming was ahead of his time.
 The word “Relationships” better explains what the Japanese culture understood so naturally, and what our own modern physicists and neuroscientists are only beginning to understand today.